Top 15 Venture Capital Firms Investing in Logistics

 8. Lateral Frontiers

-Lateral Frontiers is a New York-based venture firm that invests in early and growth-stage companies across Africa.
-Since its founding in 2017, the firm has focused on backing technology businesses that address key opportunities on the continent.
+Lateral Frontiers is a venture fund that invests in early and growth-stage companies across Africa.
+Although based in New York, their focus is on backing founders building solutions for the African market.

-- Industries of focus: FinTech, Logistics, Health Care, CleanTech, Financial Services
+- Industries of focus: FinTech, Logistics, Health Care, CleanTech, IT

-- Geographical presence: New York, New York (with a focus on Africa)
+- Geographical presence: New York, NY (with a focus on Africa)

 - Founded: 2017